WANdisco/wandisco-documentation-ldm/docs/command-reference.md

   * UI: **Storage Name**
 * **`--bucket-name`** The name of your S3 bucket.
   * UI: **Bucket Name**
-* **`--credentials-provider`** The Java class name of a credentials provider for authenticating with the S3 endpoint, e.g. `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider`.
+* **`--credentials-provider`** The Java class name of a credentials provider for authenticating with the S3 endpoint.
   Providers available include:
   * **`org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider`**